Robinlovelace/robinlovelace.website/_posts/2014-03-21-clustering-points-R.md

 ![plot of chunk Polygons representing areas of high dot density](/figure/Polygons_representing_areas_of_high_dot_density.png)

-## Aggregated the points within high density zones
+## Aggregate the points within high density zones

 The next task is to aggregate the points within each high density zone.
 This is done automatically with base R's `aggregate` function.
 Note that